GeoStat-Framework/PyKrige/README.md

 OK = OrdinaryKriging(data[:, 0], data[:, 1], data[:, 2], variogram_model='linear',
                      verbose=False, enable_plotting=False)

 # Creates the kriged grid and the variance grid.
+Allows for kriging on a rectangular
+# grid of points, on a masked rectangular grid of points, or with arbitrary points.
+# (See OrdinaryKriging.__doc__ for more information.)
-z, ss = OK.execute(gridx, gridy)
+z, ss = OK.execute('grid', gridx, gridy)

 # Writes the kriged grid to an ASCII grid file.
 kt.write_asc_grid(gridx, gridy, z, filename="output.asc")